tov/libffi-rs/libffi-sys-rs/README.md

 The C libffi library provides two main facilities: assembling calls to functions dynamically, and creating closures that can be called as ordinary C functions.
-This is an undocumented wrapper, generated by bindgen, intended as the basis for higher-level bindings, but you can see the [libffi documentation].
+This is an undocumented wrapper, generated by bindgen, intended as the basis for higher-level bindings.

 If you clone this repository in order to build the library and you do not plan to enable the `system` Cargo feature to build against your